esrlabs/baselibs_rust/docs/module/log/architecture/index.rst

 Description
 -----------

-Log component is modelled after `log` library, which is ubiquitous in Rust ecosystem.
+Log component is modelled after the `log` library, which is ubiquitous in Rust ecosystem.
 This provides familiar APIs and syntax - provided APIs can be replaced at compile time with `log`.

 Component provides new formatting functionality (replacement to `core::fmt`) to ensure improved flexibility in formatting on backend side.